rodionsibov/exercises-js/README.md

 ### Codeland Username Validation

-Have the function **CodelandUsernameValidation(str)** take the str parameter being passed and determine if the string is a valid username according to the following rules:
+Have the function **codelandUsernameValidation(str)** take the str parameter being passed and determine if the string is a valid username according to the following rules:

 1. The username is between 4 and 25 characters.
 2. It must start with a letter.